Brewers vs. Phillies: Betting Trends, Records ATS, Home/Road Splits

 Brewers vs. Phillies: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Kyle Schwarber and the Philadelphia Phillies take the field against Willy Adames and the Milwaukee Brewers at Citizens Bank Park on Wednesday, at 6:40 PM ET.
+Christian Yelich and the Milwaukee Brewers will attempt to defeat Nicholas Castellanos and the Philadelphia Phillies when the teams square off on Thursday at 12:35 PM ET.

-The Brewers are +150 moneyline underdogs for this matchup with the favored Phillies (-185).
-The over/under for the matchup has been set at 9 runs.
+The Brewers are +100 moneyline underdogs for this matchup with the favorite Phillies (-120).
+The total is 9 runs for this game.

 Rep your team with officially licensed Brewers gear!
 Head to Fanatics to find jerseys, shirts, and much more.